Kansas Solar Incentives (Rebates, Tax Credits & More in 2023)

 Above, we’ve discussed all of the incentives available in your area.
-If you don’t plan on taking advantage of every perk that you can, we suggest focusing your efforts on the incentives below, as these provide the most bang for your buck.
+If you don’t plan on taking advantage of every perk that you can, we suggest focusing your efforts on the incentives below, as these make converting to solar in Kansas most worthwhile.

 The Federal Tax Credit

 The federal credit is what we believe is the most valuable perk available in your area.
 It’s open to all solar customers and provides an average potential value of about $7,000.
 Plus, you can realize the entire credit amount the first year you have your panels installed, depending on how much you owe in taxes.

 Net Energy Metering

 NEM is another perk we strongly suggest taking advantage of if it’s available to you.
 The application process is often done for you by your installer, so there’s minimal effort required on your part.
 Plus, this perk helps improve the value provided by your panels and maximizes your overall energy savings.

 What’s The Near Term Outlook For More Incentives In Kansas?

 As of right now, there are no plans in place to create new solar benefit programs or improve the existing ones in the state.
 While there is a Renewable Portfolio Standard goal in place, it isn’t mandatory or progressive and just calls for 20% of the state’s energy to come from clean sources each year after 2020.
 Solar is still a great way to save money in the long run and while Kansas incentives are less appealing than other states, there are still plenty of options to finance your solar system.
 Not to mention the payback period for most solar systems on average is 8 years- after which is pure profit.

 If a new, more progressive RPS goal is set, it’s possible that additional incentives will be created to entice more Kansas homeowners to convert to solar.
 However, it doesn’t appear that there are any plans for that to happen.
 The local solar industry is expected to be stagnant in the coming years unless a change is made.